r-dziewaltowski/ClassicCalculatorBlazorApp/README.md

 If you prefer to run it locally there's two options:
 - Run in Docker container:

+First you have to start docker (e.g. Docker Desktop).
+Then run the following command:
 ```bash
 docker-compose up --build
 ```